 - Remote Work: Many German employees highly desire flexible working schedules, especially regarding remote work.
 In a recent survey, 47% of German employees said they would consider quitting their jobs if their ability to work remotely was eliminated or severely reduced.

-An EOR Can Help Navigate German Employee Benefits
+An Employer of Record Can Help Navigate German Employee Benefits

 A complex array of laws governs Germany’s statutory benefits landscape, ensuring employees receive various protections and entitlements.
 However, these regulations can change over time, making it essential for businesses to stay informed and compliant to avoid the potential of significant fines and penalties.

-Partnering with an Employer of Record like Remofirst enables companies to ensure compliance with local labor laws and regulations when hiring employees, including in Germany.
-Book a demo to learn more about building your global workforce.
+Partnering with an Employer of Record like RemoFirst enables companies to ensure compliance with local labor laws and regulations when hiring employees.
+With us, you can easily employ workers in 185+ countries and manage and pay contractors in 150+ countries.